MSW Instantons

-For finite $g_s$ this extra $U(1)$ disappears into the KK tower and the $37$ zero modes can pair up, so there is no $U(1)$ selection rule that could forbid such contributions to the superpotential.
-The longitudinal mode of the massive $U(1)$ is a complex structure modulus, rather than the K\"ahler modulus $T_D$.
+As discussed above, for finite $g_s$ this extra $U(1)$ disappears into the KK tower and there are charged fields with non-zero VEV, so there is no $U(1)$ selection rule that could forbid a non-zero contribution of the form $\int d^2\theta\, Z_{B^+}\, e^{-T_D}$ to the superpotential.
 But one may wonder if we missed some effect and there is still some a priori conflict with chirality.

 Since there is no such conflict in the heterotic string, heterotic/$F$-theory duality predicts that there can be no such issue in $F$-theory either.
 Let us examine this more closely.
 The K\"ahler moduli $T_\Q \sim {\rm vol}(\Q \times {\bf P}^1)$ on the $F$-theory side can all appear in the superpotential.
 The last modulus $T_{0} \sim {\rm vol}(\sigma_{B_2})$ looks more problematic; wrapping a $D3$ on the GUT cycle yields a field theoretic instanton and field theory index results seem to indicate zero modes if there is chiral matter.
 However as we discussed earlier in section \ref{ChiralTwoForm}, unless there are gauged shift symmetries, $G|_{M5}=0$ even in models with chiral matter, so even $T_0$ should appear in the superpotential.